 Some hills, mostly rolling.

-Shorter than the Chilly Hilly, the hills are also less intense in their grade and there’s overall less climbing to do.
-Like the Chilly Hilly’s Wyatt Way two-step climb (the last hill on the route), this loop also features an extended climb up NE Little Boston Rd with an adjacent protected bike lane for folks who plan on taking more breaks.
+Shorter than the 33-mile Chilly Hilly, the hills are also less intense in their grade.
+Overall, there is less climbing to do.
+Like the Chilly Hilly’s Wyatt Way two-step climb (the last hill on the route), this 25-mile Hansville loop also features an extended climb up NE Little Boston Rd with an adjacent protected bike lane for folks who plan on taking more breaks.
 It’s not the steepest hill, but it’s the longest climb.
 Need a pick-me-up after the climb?
 Stop by the Gliding Eagle Market for a coffee, owned and operated by the Port Gamble S’klallam Tribe, conveniently located at the crest of the hill.